pubkey/rxdb/docs-src/docs/articles/localstorage-indexeddb-cookies-opfs-sqlite-wasm.md

 Here we can notice a few things:

-- Opening a new IndexedDB database with a single store takes suprisingly long
+- Opening a new IndexedDB database with a single store takes surprisingly long
 - The latency overhead of sending data from the main thread to a WebWorker OPFS is about 4 milliseconds.
 Here we only send minimal data to init the OPFS file handler.
 It will be interesting if that latency increases when more data is processed.
 - Downloading and parsing WASM SQLite and creating a single table takes about half a second.
 Using also the IndexedDB VFS to store data persistently adds additional 31 milliseconds.
 Reloading the page with enabled caching and already prepared tables is a bit faster with 420 milliseconds (memory).